 Fig 2.
 Newcastle Australia NSW, Sea Level Rise of Two Metres by 2100

 On this projection you can see that the light Blue colour represents the extent of sea inundation at a 2-metre sea level rise.
-On closer inspection (below) you can see that much of Honeysuckle Drive (top left) is submerged and many buildings facing the Harbour will be under water.
+On closer inspection (below) you can see that much of Honeysuckle Drive (middle left) is submerged and many buildings facing the Harbour will be under water.
 The foreshore walkway adjacent to the Hunter River and the Port goes under as does a very large area of the portside Honeysuckle precinct.
 Areas where new buildings are proposed, such as on current public parking on the foreshore will be inundated.

 Fig 3.
 Newcastle NSW Australia Sea Level Rise of Two Metres by 2100 (Close Up).

 Fig 3. does not indicate storm surge levels on top of the 2 metre sea level rise.
-In the flooding that occurred in 2007 in what has become known as the Pasha Bulker storm (Opening image is of the Pasher Bulker on Nobbys Beach, Newcastle), a surge of just under two metres entered the city of Newcastle and inundated 10,000 properties.
+In the flooding that occurred in 2007 in what has become known as the Pasha Bulker storm (Opening image is of the Pasha Bulker on Nobbys Beach, Newcastle), a surge of just under two metres entered the city of Newcastle and inundated 10,000 properties.
 Assuming the two metres of sea level rise, a similar storm surge in 2100 would cause 3-4 metres of inundation.

 Fig 4.
 Newcastle Sea Level Inundation at 3-4 Metres